-NEW YORK; – As 2014 comes to a close and year-end tax planning begins, UHY LLP is offering a series of tips for individuals and businesses as they look to reduce this year’s taxes and plan ahead for 2015.
+NEW YORK STATE; – As 2015 comes to a close and year-end tax planning begins, UHY LLP is offering a series of tips for individuals and businesses as they look to reduce this year’s taxes and plan ahead for 2016.

-Currently Congress is in the process of negotiating the extension of many tax provisions that expired at the end of 2013 which include limitations on claiming immediate bonus depreciation, and other deductible items.
+Congress is currently in the process of negotiating the extension of many tax provisions that expired at the end of 2014 which include limitations on claiming immediate bonus depreciation, and other deductible items.
 These provisions will affect the ability of individuals and small businesses to plan with certainty.

-“Given the legislative uncertainty, this year brings unique opportunities as well as challenges for individual and business taxpayers,” said Jim Daniels, partner with UHY LLP and managing director with UHY Advisors NY, Inc. “I encourage everyone to take a closer look at this year’s taxes and seek accounting guidance on your particular circumstances to make the best choices for you, your family and your business.”
+“Given the legislative uncertainty, this year brings unique opportunities as well as challenges for individual and business taxpayers,” said Jim Daniels, partner with UHY LLP and managing director with UHY Advisors NY.
+“I encourage everyone to take a closer look at this year’s taxes and seek accounting guidance on your particular circumstances to make the best choices for you, your family, and your business.”

 - Deduction Timing is Key